-III.
+IV.
 Electronic Bidding

 - A. Electronic bidding may be utilized when the School Board determines it to be in the best interest of the District.
 All requirements for advance notification of bid specifications and date and time of bidding shall be met.
-All awards shall be made pursuant to the procurement policies of the School Board. - B. Documentation of the bid process shall be maintained for audit purposes.
+All awards shall be made pursuant to the procurement policies of the School Board. - B. Multiple awards may be made provided that the solicitation documents clearly state this option. - C. Documentation of the bid process shall be maintained for audit purposes.